AI Integration

 • ${commitMessage} - this variable will be substituted with the current commit message

-For large prompts, writing them in a Git config file may be cumbersome due to the syntax.
-In such cases, you may consider placing the prompt into a separate file using promptFile.
-Resolution of paths follows the same logic as the Git Config Includes.
+Writing large, multi-line prompts into a Git config file may be cumbersome and may be prone to cause configuration errors.
+As a result, it is recommended that you place AI prompts into a separate file using the promptFile config.
+The resolution of file paths for promptFile files follows the same logic as the Git Config Includes.

 debug

 Enable logging of communication with the AI by setting debug = true.
-Logs will be saved to SmartGit’s settings directory following a specific naming pattern beginning with ai-.
+Logs will be saved to SmartGit’s settings directory, following a specific naming pattern beginning with ai-.

 enabled